Slamy/Wiki_MiSTer/Pi-Top-v1.md

 ### Audio
 Audio amplifiers may be soldered directly on board by components, or using [Adafruit audio breakout boards](https://www.adafruit.com/product/3006) by soldering connectors points.
 MAX98357A has very tiny pads - if you are not sure in your soldering capability, use the breakout boards.
 The price is about the same as set of components.
 Although board has places for audio amplifier, it's advised not to solder it.
 Audio amplifiers gives up to 3.2W per channel and may draw up to 1.2A from 5V source.
 Due to audio nature, the draw will not be constant and will hammer the DE10-nano power circuit.
 So, it's advised to solder audio amplifiers on separate Audio board.
 By default 5V power of audio is connected to 5V of DE10-nano.
-There is an option to use external 5V supply for audio by cutting tiny cut point near P6 connector and connect external 5V (take from Audio/Connection board) source to unload internal DE10-nano power circuit.
+There is an option to use external 5V supply for audio by cutting tiny cut point near P6 connector and connect external 5V (take from Audio board) source to unload internal DE10-nano power circuit.

 ### Notes
 Due to height limit in Pi-Top case, this board is mounted at some angle.
 P1 uses standard profile connector while P2 uses high profile connector (same as on standard MiSTer I/O Board).
 Thus one side of Arduino connector will slightly protrude from this board's cutout while other side will be covered by the board.
 You need to cut pins on both connectors at the board level before soldering to make sure it won't prevent closing of sliding cover. (pictures are coming)